 Complex cases, such as those involving children, have already become increasingly challenging for law firms to take on.
 The additional procedures in cases involving children often make them more expensive to run.

-Law Society Gazette, an increasing number of judges are refusing to allow lawyers in infant claims to take their success fee.
+But as Rachel Rothwell points out in her piece in Law Society Gazette, an increasing number of judges are refusing to allow lawyers in infant claims to take their success fee.
 As Rothwell points out, a well-intentioned decision to keep a child’s compensation intact and disallow success fees can have dire consequences.

 “PI law firms are already being squeezed financially, and they need to charge success fees in infant claims in the same way that they do for other claims where they are taking on risk,” she writes.